antblessing/ReactHackerNews/README.md

 - Make sure you have the latest version of npm installed.
 - Navigate to ReactHackerNews directory.
 - Run ```npm start``` to start server.
 Your browser should display the app, othwerwise, go to http://localhost:3000/.

+You can find a live version of this [here](https://reacthackernews-abl.herokuapp.com/)